The Happynesshub MAPPS Guide

-About: A nifty, cartoon-like app that focuses on just one moment.
-The idea is to experience just the one moment, for one minute at a time.
+About: One-Moment is a nifty, cartoon-like app that focuses on (as the name suggests) just one moment.
+The idea is to root yourself in a singular moment, for one minute at a time.
 Nothing more, nothing less.
-Simples.
-There is, however, the added option of the “warm up” and “cool down”, plus some guided tips on focussing on your meditative moment – if you need it.
+There is however, the added option of the ‘warm up’ and ‘cool down’, plus some guided tips on focussing on your meditative moment – if you need it.